tardisgo/tardisgo/README.md

 If you can't work-out what is going on prior to a panic, you can add the "-trace" tardisgo compilation flag to instrument the code even further, printing out every part of the code visited.
 But be warned, the output can be huge.

+Please note that strings in Go are held as Haxe strings, but encoded as UTF-8 even when strings for that host are encoded as UTF-16.
+The system should automatically do the translation to/from the correct format at the Go/Haxe boundary, but there are certain to be some occasions when a translation has to be done explicitly (see Force.toHaxeString/Force.fromHaxeString in haxe/haxeruntime.go).

+## Unsupported Haxe targets: ActionScript, PHP, Python and Neko

+The nature of ActionScript/Flash means that it is not possible to run automated tests.

+The PHP, Python and Neko targets may work to varying degress, but are not currently reliable enough to permit automated testing.

 PHP specific issues:
 * to compile for PHP you currently need to add the haxe compilation option "--php-prefix tgo" to avoid name conflicts
 * very long PHP class/file names may cause name resolution problems on some platforms

-Please note that strings in Go are held as Haxe strings, but encoded as UTF-8 even when strings for that host are encoded as UTF-16.
-The system should automatically do the translation to/from the correct format at the Go/Haxe boundary, but there are certain to be some occasions when a translation has to be done explicitly (see Force.toHaxeString/Force.fromHaxeString in haxe/haxeruntime.go).

 ## Next steps:
 Please go to http://github.com/tardisgo/tardisgo-samples for example Go code modified to work with tardisgo.
+Including some very simple [example code](http://github.com/tardisgo/tardisgo-samples).

 For a small technical FAQ, please see the [Wiki page](https://github.com/tardisgo/tardisgo/wiki).